 Veterans

-Chronic pain is more common in veterans than in nonveterans.
-According to a National Veterans Affairs Study,
+Long-lasting pain is more common in veterans than in nonveterans.
+According to a National Veterans Affairs Study:

 Veterans, especially those who have recently served in a war, report a variety of causes for their pain, including multiple injuries, brain trauma, and injuries to the muscles and bones.